olebedev/srlt/readme.md

 $ srlt restore
 ```

-This will restore the state of folders and audits exactly as it was before.
+This will restore the state of repositories exactly as it was before.
 You will see operation log in stdout.
-If you don't have repositories at file system, they will be cloned as usual.
+If you don't have yet repositories at file system, they will be cloned as usual.
 It possible to change path like in the previous example.

 Enjoy!